 - join Disclosure Scotland’s Protecting Vulnerable Groups (PVG) scheme

 Learning and development

 There will be lots of opportunities for progression.
-With experience, could work in a variety of health fields.
+With experience, you could work in a variety of health fields.

-You may also have the opportunity to move into a senior role over time.
-This could mean you will take on managerial responsibility for the staffing and management of operating theatre suites.
+You could also take on managerial responsibility for the staffing and management of operating theatre suites.